tldr-pages/tldr/CONTRIBUTING.md

 Translation of pages can be done by simply creating the corresponding page within the appropriate language-specific directory, creating that as well if it does not already exist.

 > [!IMPORTANT]
 > Translations of pages should be done based on the English (US) page in the `pages` directory.
-If the English pages doesn't exist for the command, it should be added first in a PR before creating a translation.
+If the English pages don't exist for the command, it should be added first in a PR before creating a translation.

 Language specific directories must follow the pattern `pages.<locale>`, where `<locale>` is a [POSIX Locale Name](https://www.gnu.org/software/gettext/manual/html_node/Locale-Names.html#Locale-Names) in the form of `<language>[_<country>]`, where: